-ACT provides quality arts experiences to the youth of the mid-Columbia through live theatre performances and educational camps, classes, and workshops.
-Both the live theatre shows and the camps/classes are designed specifically for pre-school through high schooler to learn performance techniques, technical theater skills, team building, problem solving, creativity, personal responsibility, and more!
-All of our productions are open to the general public (with some age suggestions) and our classes are available for pre-school through high school all year long.
+ACT provides quality arts experiences to the youth of the Mid-Columbia area through live theatre performances, educational camps, classes, and workshops.
+Both the live theatre shows and the camps/classes are designed specifically for pre-school through high schoolers to learn performance techniques, technical theater skills, team building, problem-solving, creativity, personal responsibility, and more!
+All of our productions are open to the general public (with some age suggestions) and run all year round.

 Mission of ACT